 Coleman County, TX Oil & Gas Discussion archives

-Coleman County, TX oil & gas discussion group.
+Coleman County, Texas oil & gas discussion group.
 Share your experience regarding lease bonus, royalty rates, drilling activity, and oil & gas news.

 I also have holdings in Coleman County and would hope the group will be active, keep hoping some of the West Texas stuff will ease over into Coleman area

-Are there any other holders related to the Shotwell/&other heirs property in Coleman County?
+Are there any other holders related to the Shotwell and other heirs’ property in Coleman County?
 (It is a property that has been in existence for quite some time.)
-As far as we know, this land is all in tact.
-However, as a number of heirs acquired and split the percentage of the 162 acres through estates, trusts, etc., it is hard to determine the value of the land, MI and RI which again as far as we know are still in tact.
+As far as we know, this land is all intact.
+However, as a number of heirs acquired and split the percentage of the 162 acres through estates, trusts, etc., it is hard to determine the value of the land, mineral interests, and royalty interests which again, as far as we know, are still intact.

 Also, if this new drilling permit is taking place on this land, then not all parties have agreed to participate in the process and we’d like to know ASAP as we’ve never received anything related to leases or new drilling in the region.

-Just hoping that I might be lucky in my search and find the other owners, some of which might be interested in buying back our share' at a fair market value.
+Just hoping that I might be lucky in my search and find the other owners, some of whom might be interested in buying back our share at a fair market value.

 Although, as the property is shared among many different heirs with whom we’re not familiar, we could also use some help in knowing how to go about selling this percentage of land and interests accordingly as well.